tahireu/wcmp-recent-products-per-vendor/readme.txt

 == Description ==

-This WC Marketplace plugin (https://wordpress.org/plugins/dc-woocommerce-multi-vendor/) extension enables [wcmp_recent_products_per_vendor] shortcode for displaying specific number of recent products per vendor (default is 2) .
+This extension for WC Marketplace plugin (https://wordpress.org/plugins/dc-woocommerce-multi-vendor/) enables [wcmp_recent_products_per_vendor] shortcode for displaying specific number of recent products per vendor (default is 2) .
 You can optionally use it with "per_vendor" and "total" parameters, for example [wcmp_recent_products_per_vendor per_vendor="5" total="20"]

 This plugin is developed by request: https://wordpress.org/support/topic/display-recent-products-but-only-2-per-vendor/#post-11496330